 Please contact us on email@example.com and we'll be happy to help.

-Yes, if your gift card/voucher expired between Tuesday 17 March and Friday 7 August, we are adding the appropriate number of months of our closure to all existing gift card / vouchers.
+Yes, if your gift card/voucher expired between 24th December and 24th May, we are extending them until 24th October 2021 and if they expire after 24th May we are adding 5 months to their expiry date.
 If you have a new QFT Gift Card we will be able to do this automatically.
 If you have a Gift Voucher, we ask that you first send us an email on firstname.lastname@example.org and we will give further instructions on how to convert your voucher to a card and extend its expiry.

 Please contact us on email@example.com and we'll be happy to help.